 - Pain and suffering, including emotional and psychological suffering

 It is imperative that victims injured in these complex cases do not accept the initial amount offered by an insurance company without first speaking to a personal injury attorney.

-At Aigen Law Firm, we provide extensive personal injury representation to victims of premises liability accidents, motor vehicle accidents, and numerous other incidents and injuries.
+At Aigen Injury Law, we provide extensive personal injury representation to victims of premises liability accidents, motor vehicle accidents, and numerous other incidents and injuries.
 Founder and attorney, Scott Aigen, Esq., has over a decade of experience working in and out of the courtroom as a Miami personal injury attorney.
 If you have recently been injured in a serious accident, contact our office to better understand your legal options as you pursue compensation for your losses.